fioprotocol/fio.relic/docs/localnet-standup.md

 # LocalNet Build, Install and Deployment Guide

 ## Overview
+fio-relic is intended to be the middleware between a fio-nodeos node providing state history via the state-history plugin and a relational database for utilization by consumers such as the fio dashboard or a block explorer.
+It is based on the opensource product EOS-Chronicle created by EOS-Amsterdam but refactored to be a integrated application providing the ingest of state history data, the parsing and storage of that data into a relational database for asynchronous consumption by 3rd party applications.

-EOS-Chronicle is a middleware app that consumes history data available via the state history plugin of an Antelope (EOSIO) blockchain.
-The following instructions outline the necessary steps to setup EOS-Chronicle to consume history data from the FIO blockchain.
+EOS-Chronicle is a middleware app that consumes history data available via the state history plugin of an Antelope (EOSIO) blockchain and provides downstream consumers json formatted data via plugins.
+The following instructions outline the necessary steps to setup a local FIO blockchain, EOS-Chronicle to consume history data from that blockchain and a test consumer to display data to the user.
+It utilizes a 3 node block producing blockchain, an additional fio-nodeos node attached to that blockchain providing state history data as well as a test server for output of processed data as json to standard out.

 ## Clone, Build, Install, Configure And Execute a local blockchain, chronicle and a chronicle test web socket server